Manaslu Circuit Trek

 What's Included?

-- Trekking guide who is certified and licensed by Government and got training on high altitude sickness, and first aid.
+• Trekking guide certified and licensed by the Government and got training on high altitude sickness and first aid.

-- Trekking porter from Kathmandu, 1 porter for 2 trekkers.
+• Trekking porter from Kathmandu, one porter for two trekkers.

-- Local transportation from Kathmandu to Soti Khola and from Tal to Kathmandu by local bus, and private jeeps are available on adding the extra cost let us know before you book the trip.
+• Local transportation from Kathmandu to Soti Khola and from Tal to Kathmandu by local bus and private jeeps are available, adding the extra cost.
+Let us know before you book the trip.

-- The guide will carry a basic medical supply first aid Kit.
+• The guide will carry an essential medical supply first aid Kit.

-- Above the Himalaya duffel bag. ( If you need, please let us know before you book the trip and remind us before you arrive in Kathmandu so that easy for us to prepare.)
+• Above the Himalayan duffel bag. ( If you need to, please let us know before you book the trip and remind us before you arrive in Kathmandu so that it is easy for us to prepare.)

-- Above the Himalaya Gifts and Trekking certificate after finishing your trek.
+• Above the Himalayan Gifts and Trekking certificate after finishing your trek.

-- We offer you 1 farewell dinner in Kathmandu in a Nepali restaurant
+• We offer you one farewell dinner in Kathmandu in a Nepali restaurant

 Government taxes and service charges.